Meet the Teachers

 Human Ecology & Mathematics

-Originally from Colorado, Kaleb’s wandering foot and passion for chasing rivers brought him to central Idaho where he now guides on the Main and Middle Fork of the Salmon River.
+Originally from Colorado, Kaleb’s wandering foot and passion for chasing rivers brought him to central Idaho where he spent the 4 seasons guiding on the Main and Middle Fork of the Salmon River.
 His passion for water and sense of adventure has led him to many places.
-After earning a B.A. in Environmental Studies from Fort Lewis College in Durango, Colorado he traveled to Laos with Engineers Without Borders.
-Kaleb has spent the last 6 summers guiding rivers in Colorado, Arizona, Washington, and now Idaho.
+After earning a B.A. in Environmental Studies from Fort Lewis College in Durango, Colorado he ventured to Laos with Engineers Without Borders to build a gravity fed water distribution system.
 He is always excited to share his knowledge of the natural world with students, and has flourished in an array of non-traditional outdoor classrooms.
 His curiosity is endless and contagious.
 Developing genuine unique relationships with each student is at the core of his teaching philosophy.
-He is excited to continue setting roots down in the Wood River Valley and join the Sage School community.
+When not in the classroom he can be found mountain biking, snowboarding, or floating the river.

 Sarah Mansfield